-Apple brought HDR playback on iOS a couple of years back and on macOS last year.
-This year we're also adding HDR support in our framework to enable HDR for video editing.
-In this session I will show you how you can take advantage of that using AVFoundation.
+Apple brought HDR play back on iOS a couple of years back, and on macOS last year.
+This year, we're also adding HDR support in our framework to enable HDR for video editing.
+In this session, I will show you how you can take advantage of that, using AVFoundation.

 Then we'll talk about how to enable HDR on them.
-We will also discuss some finer controls you can have in configuring the HDR editing merely about the color properties.
+We will also discuss some finer controls you can have in configuring the HDR editing, mainly about the color properties.

-Because of this you can produce more vibrant videos with brighter whites and deeper blacks, better contrast and more details in shadows and highlights.
+Because of this, you can produce more vibrant videos with brighter whites and deeper blacks, better contrast and more details in shadows and highlights.

-Before I get to the details I would like to direct your attention to the previous WWDC sessions on video editing.
+Before I get to the details, I would like to direct your attention to the previous WWDC sessions on video editing.
 If you're new to video editing, I highly recommend you watch the recordings of these talks.
 They will help you to get a basic understanding of the important classes we will discuss here.

 AVComposition specifies the temporal alignment of the source tracks.

 AVVideoComposition specifies geometry transformation and blending of tracks at any given time point.

 We can use these two objects to construct an AVPlayerItem and create an AVPlayer from it to play back the editing effects.